Skip to main content

 Biography

-Ruth Beecher is a historian and applied researcher.
-Her research and teaching interests include the history of British and American health and social care, with an emphasis on the history of children and families, the history of the professions and the history and politics of gender, sexuality and sexual violence.
+Historian and applied researcher.
+My current project focuses on the histories of abuse, trauma and recovery from survivor and practitioner perspectives (Ireland, England, Scotland and Wales 1950s to present).
+Between 2018 and 2024, I investigated the role of health professionals and feminist survivor activists in relation to early intervention in child sexual abuse in Britain, 1970-2000, using archival research and new oral histories.
+My research and teaching interests include the history of British and American health and social care, with an emphasis on the history of children and families, the history of the professions and the history and politics of gender, sexuality and sexual violence.

 Highlights